cjcmattsson/phpUppgift/README.md

 ## To view project on your computer
 - Clone/download repository from GitHub
-- Open the fonts-folder and press/instal the font OldeEnglish.ttf
 - Download/open MAMP
 - Go to Preferences in MAMP and set Web Server (root directory) to the folder you just downloaded
 - Press "Start Servers" in MAMP